Completeness Relation in Renormalized Quantum Systems: Discrete Spectrum Modified by a Interactions

+where $M$ is the renormalization scale and could be eliminated in favor of a physical parameter by imposing a renormalization condition.
+Taking the formal limit as $\epsilon \to 0$, we obtain the Krein's type of formula for the integral kernel of the resolvent or Green's function

+where $ \Phi(E) = \frac{1}{\alpha_R(M)} + \int_{0}^{\infty} K_t(a,a) \left( e^{t M}- e^{t E} \right) \; d t$.
+Since the bound state energy of the system can be found from the poles of the Green's function, or equivalently zeroes of the function $\Phi$, there must be a relation among $M$, $\alpha_R(M)$, and the bound state energy of the particle (due to the presence of $\delta$ potential), say $-\mu^2$.
+Note that $\alpha_R$ varies with respect to $M$ in a precise way to keep the physics (e.g., bound state energy) independent of this arbitrary choice \cite{AltunkaynakErmanTurgut, ErmanTurgut}.
+We set the renormalization scale at $M=-\mu^2$ (thinking of a bound state below $E_0$) for simplicity.
+Then,

+Here we employ the eigenfunction expansion of the heat kernel $K_t(x,y)=\sum_n \overline{\phi_n(x)} \phi_n(y) e^{-t E_n}$ of the Laplacian.
+The (uniform) convergence of this sum can be shown by using the upper bounds of the heat kernel and this technical part has been given in the Appendix A of our previous work \cite{Annals23}.

+Note that we could have chosen a sharp cut-off as well, as is often done in physics literature, for the above calculations.
+The momentum (in this case energy eigenvalue of the Laplacian) is limited by a finite large number $\Lambda$ to render infinite sums to finite expressions.
+We then employ our subtraction to finally take a limit $\Lambda\to \infty$ to remove this arbitrary cut-off in the physical result.
+It has been shown in \cite{DuttaRoy} that the connection between observable quantities for such point delta interactions in two and three dimensions do not depend on the renormalization scheme that is used.

+Moreover, we have shown in \cite{existence} that there exists a unique densely defined closed operator, say $H$, associated with the resolvent whose integral kernel is given by (\ref{fullGreenfunction}).

-here $\alpha_R$ refers to the renormalized coupling and $-\mu^2$ is our choice of an energy scale (note that $\alpha_R$ depends on the energy scale. and varies in a precise way to keep the physics independent of this arbitrary choice) \cite{AltunkaynakErmanTurgut, ErmanTurgut}.
-Then, the spectral properties of the Hamiltonian (\ref{Hamiltonian}) is given by the following proposition \cite{Annals23}: \begin{myproposition} Let $\phi_k(x)$ be the wave function of $H_0$ associated with the energy eigenstate $E_k$.
-Then, the (new) energy eigenstates $E_{k}^{*}$ of $H$, comes from the unique solution of the equation
+Since the truncation of the above sum (\ref{Phisum}) has no zeros on the upper and lower complex $E$ plane, the uniform convergence of this sum on compact subsets of the complex plane, in conjunction with the Hurwitz theorem \cite{Conway} implies that all the zeros of $\Phi$ are located on the real $E$ axis.
+Then, the spectrum of the full Hamiltonian (\ref{Hamiltonian}) is given by the following proposition, which is a particular case of our previous result \cite{Annals23}: \begin{myproposition} Let $\phi_k(x)$ be the eigenfunction of $H_0$ associated with the eigenvalue $E_k$.
+Then, the (new) energy eigenvalue $E_{k}^{*}$ of $H$, is found from the unique solution of the equation